 This MSc in Principles of Applied Neuropsychology examines the uses of neuropsychology in the clinical world.
 Neuropsychology is central to the debate about the spark of individuality each human shows.
 This course looks at brain functions as an individual and in group settings, as well as studying the neuropsychology of mental health problems.

-The course is an employability-centered extension to an undergraduate psychology degree.
+The course is an employability-centred extension to an undergraduate Psychology degree.
 It is focused on neuropsychology but is suitable for any student interested in preparing for an eventual career as a professional psychologist.

 You’ll learn about the recent theories explaining how the brain allows us to cope in a busy world.
-You’ll learn about key concepts, such as self and how damage to these processes can give rise to mental health problems.
-You’ll also study how to be an applied psychologist, focussing on the core skills expected of a practitioner of applied psychology.
+You’ll learn about key concepts, such as self, and how damage to these processes can give rise to mental health problems.
+You’ll also study how to be an applied psychologist, focusing on the core skills expected of a practitioner of applied psychology.

 Issues in Professional Practice